How much does a lesson cost?

 Most lessons consist of three elements:

-- Sitting and standing from a chair, in order to learn the basic principles from this simple movement
+1. Sitting and standing from a chair, in order to learn the basic principles.

-- Lying semi-supine on a table, to allow the spine and the intervertebral discs to recover from downward pressure, and release unnecessary tension in your muscles
+2. Lying semi-supine on a table, to allow the spine and the intervertebral discs to recover from downward pressure, calm your mind and release unnecessary tension in your muscles

-- An activity from daily life, in which we pay attention to how you do it, for instance walking, biking, computer work, playing a musical instrument, sleeping, running, vacuuming etc.
+3. An activity from daily life, in which we pay attention to how you do it, for instance walking, computer work, playing a musical instrument etc.

 Obviously I use verbal instructions in a lesson.
-But I am also trained to use my hands to help you release tension, free up stiff, uncoordinated movements, or I use my hands for instance to remind you to keep lengthening your neck or keep breathing to your ribs.
+But I am also trained to use my hands.
+With gentle touch I help you release excess tension and free up stiff & uncoordinated movements.
+Also, my hands help you become much more aware of unhelpful interference with your natural coordination.

 Are lessons individual or in groups?